 STUDENT NAME DATE

-Please Print First And Last Name
+Please F Print First And Last Name

 HIGH SCHOOL KACC COURSE SLOT #

 This is a REQUEST ONLY!
-If granted, you are required to make up all work missed.
-You are responsible to have homework completed for the day of return and be prepared for any test/quizzes on the day of return.
-Classes with clinicals, hours missed are still deducted.
+If gran You are responsible to have hom prepared for any test/quizzes on are still deducted. ework completed for the da y of return and be

-THIS FORM MUST BE COMPLETED AND SUBMITTED TO KACC PRINCIPALS OFFICE PRIOR TO ABSENCE(S).
+THIS FORM MUST BE COMP OFFICE PRIOR TO ABSENCE O TO KACC PRINCIPALS

-Date(s) Of Requested Absence:
+Date(s) Of Requested Absence ce:

 Reason for Request:

-- Field Trip - Sports Event

-Drama / Musical / Band Event School Assembly
+Field Trip Sports Event Authorized College Visitati Schoo a / Musical / Band Event ol Assembly

-Other: Provide details below, please note, appointments for medical, ortho and court or family vacations cannot be considered as Pre-Arranged Absences at KACC.
+Other: Provide details below, ple family vacations cannot be considerable

-Signatures Required: The following signatures must be obtained before submitting to the KACC Principals Office.
+Signatures Required: The foll to the KACC Principals Office. owing signatures must be o btained before submitting

-Requesting Teacher or Principal
+Requesting Teacher or Princi pal Student

-Authorized College Visitation Day

-KACC Instructor
+KACC Instructor Parent/Guardian

-Student

-Parent/Guardian

-Approved

-Not Approved

-KACC Principal

-Date Returned to KACC
+Approved Date Returned to KACC

+Not Approved · KACC Principal